Visualizing crime data at scale

 Want to try it for yourself?

-This post is just an illustration of how graph visualization techniques can help law enforcement to understand the complex connected crime data.
+This post is just an illustration of visualizing crime data at scale, and how graph visualization techniques can help law enforcement to understand complex connections.
 We’d love to see how this approach works using real-world data.
 If you’d like to try KeyLines for yourself, just request a free trial or contact us.

 How can we help you?